dengxiongshi/icet-master/doc/userguide/source/advanced_topics/customizing_cluster_spaces.rst

     ============================================================================================

 This cluster space comprises 5 singlets and 15 pairs.
-For a binary system one thus obtains 21 :term:`ECIs` (including the zerolet).
+For this binary system one thus obtains 21 :term:`ECIs` (including the zerolet).
 In practice, one would typically use longer cutoffs and higher orders, leading to an even larger number of parameters.

 Inspect orbits
 --------------